Does Your Cat have Fleas and Flea Eggs?

 How to get rid of fleas and flea eggs in your home

-The Bug Squad suggests ways to kill the flea eggs in order to stop the life cycle from repeating their reproduction.
+The Bug Squad suggests ways to kill the flea eggs to stop the life cycle from repeating their reproduction.
 Here are some things you can do right away: